alexlobera/leanjs_OLD_NX/src/pages/blog/styling-in-react.md

 ## create-react-app

 If you have used [create-react-app](https://github.com/facebook/create-react-app) you’ve seen that it creates a separate file for App.js and for App.css, and for index.js and index.css.
-Do you think create-react-app promotes separating the concerns in a way that is easier to maintain our code?
+Do you think create-react-app promotes separating the concerns in a way that makes it easier to maintain our code?

 <img placeholder-height="312px" src="https://firebasestorage.googleapis.com/v0/b/reactjsacademy-react.appspot.com/o/blog%20post%20images%2Fstyling%2Fcreate-react-app-min.png?alt=media" alt="Create React App css  approach"></img>

 I think it does.
-It follows the co-location principle, it co-locates the JS and the CSS close.
+It follows the co-location principle, it co-locates the JS and the CSS close together.
 Note, we also apply the co-location principle in React Router and GraphQL for instance.

 So, are we done with styling?
 Well, there is another issue created by global styles.
 That folder structure separates the code by concern, but nothing stops us from creating an “active” class in Button.css, and an “active” class in Alert.css with different values.
-What do you think it’s going to happen if we have an active button and an active alert in the same view?
+What do you think is going to happen if we have an active button and an active alert in the same view?

 <img placeholder-height="298px" src="https://firebasestorage.googleapis.com/v0/b/reactjsacademy-react.appspot.com/o/blog%20post%20images%2Fstyling%2Fcollision-min.png?alt=media" alt="CSS collision"></img>